 Firefighters Gain Ground On SoCal Wildfires Even As Winds Continue To Vex

-Tens of thousands of people forced from their homes, thousands of acres scorched and hundreds of buildings reduced to ash.
-It hasn't yet been one week since the latest string of wildfires broke out in Southern California and the toll has been staggering.
+Tens of thousands of people have been forced from their homes, thousands of acres scorched and hundreds of buildings reduced to ash.
+It hasn't even been one week since the latest string of wildfires broke out in Southern California, but the toll is staggering.

 Even so, by Saturday, some bright spots began to emerge in the fire-ravaged region.

-The Santa Ana winds, whose gusts had measured at hurricane force earlier in the week helping drive the flames, had subsided by Friday evening.
+The Santa Ana winds, with gusts that had measured at hurricane force earlier in the week helping drive the flames, had subsided by Friday evening.
 Firefighters took advantage of the lull to gain some ground on the fires.

 On Saturday, the Thomas Fire in Ventura County — the biggest of the area blazes — was 15 percent contained and had burned around 150,000 acres.